 2. Plan every detail before you begin

-Building your own home is exciting and most project owners usually can’t wait to get started.
+Building your own new home is exciting and most project owners usually can’t wait to get started.
 They assume they can figure out things as they go.
 But this is the easiest way for a project to overshoot its budget and schedule.

 The project planning phase is where you harmonize your vision with your team’s knowledge.
 Planning provides a framework for capturing every detail of the home.
 It allows you to determine the scope of work and cost every aspect of the construction.
 The planning phase can take several months but without it, you will be hit with many unexpected costs.